 ASCE Unveils New Infrastructure Gamechangers

-s-groundbreaking infrastructure projects and programs that represent the latest innovations in transportation, water and energy infrastructure that are transforming the way engineers plan, build and adapt to the nation's infrastructure needs.
-Following these new additions, 41 states are now represented by a
+- groundbreaking infrastructure projects and programs that represent the latest innovations in transportation, water and energy infrastructure that are transforming the way engineers plan, build and adapt to the nation's infrastructure needs.
+Following these new additions, 40 states are now represented by a

-that meet these criteria: innovative technologies, creative funding mechanisms and unique collaborations between agencies or private firms.
+that meet at least one of these criteria: innovative technologies, creative funding mechanisms, trend-setting standards, and unique collaborations between agencies or private firms.

 The latest additions to ASCE's